This is what happens to your phone battery when you use a fast charger

 •See All

-Discuss: Six truths about your phone's battery life: Fast charging, overheating and overcharging
+Discuss: Six truths about your phone's battery life: Fast charging, overcharging, overheating

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.